afeld/personal-security/why-signal.md

 ## Access to data

-Applications made by for-profit companies (WhatsApp, Facebook Messenger, etc.) have access to your messages, and [can and do sell your data](TODO).
 When you install WhatsApp, it all but [forces you to give your entire address book (phone numbers, emails, addresses, etc.) to Facebook](https://www.vice.com/en/article/qj4qjd/whatsapp-data-security-issues).
 If you're at all nervous about Big Tech, you should avoid using them.
 Signal is run by [a non-profit with a privacy-focused mission](https://signalfoundation.org/), and thus they do not have those bad incentives.

-[Both Android and iPhone allow arbitrary apps to access your text messages](TODO), and it's way too easy for a shady app to do so.
-They will be even more reckless than major tech companies in using that content.
-[Example.](TODO)
+[On Android, shady third party apps can ask for permission to access your text messages](https://www.makeuseof.com/tag/important-smartphone-app-permissions/), and it's way too easy to click through and do so.
+They will be even more reckless than major tech companies in using that content, if not [actively malicious](https://thehackernews.com/2022/05/another-set-of-joker-trojan-laced.html).
+Even with using Signal, you need to be careful with apps you download and [the permissions you give them](https://www.avg.com/en/signal/guide-to-android-app-permissions-how-to-use-them-smartly).

 ## Conclusion